Jordan Norberto

 Jordan Norberto Vallenilla (born December 8, 1986) is a Dominican former professional baseball pitcher.
-He previously played in Major League Baseball for the Arizona Diamondbacks and Oakland Athletics, and in the Nippon Professional Baseball League for the Chunichi Dragons and Tokyo Yakult Swallows.
+He played in Major League Baseball (MLB) for the Arizona Diamondbacks and Oakland Athletics, and in Nippon Professional Baseball (NPB) for the Chunichi Dragons and Tokyo Yakult Swallows.

 Professional career

 Arizona Diamondbacks

 Norberto made the Diamondbacks Opening Day roster in 2010.

 Oakland Athletics

 On July 31, 2011, Norberto was traded to the Oakland Athletics with Brandon Allen for Brad Ziegler.
 He made the Oakland Athletics Opening Day bullpen in 2012.
 He missed two portions of the season on the disabled list with shoulder issues.
-He pitched in 39 games and finished the season with a 2.77 ERA and a 4-1 record.
+He pitched in 39 games and finished the season with a 2.77 ERA and a 4–1 record.
 He failed to make the Opening Day bullpen in 2013 and opened the season with AAA Sacramento River Cats.
-On May 8, 2013 he was released to make room on the 40-man roster for Daric Barton.
+On May 8, 2013, he was released to make room on the 40-man roster for Daric Barton.

 On August 5, 2013, Norberto agreed to a 50-game suspension for his role in the Biogenesis baseball scandal.